OpenPIL/OpenPIL/README.md

 ### What is OpenPIL?

-OpenPIL is a non-profit organisation with an AI in its heart.
-The AI, maintained and developed by Malik Ahmed (MPharm), extracts essential drug information from Summary of Product Characteristics (SmPC) documents.
-These are drug documents which hold all the important information that doctors and pharmacists use to make decisions about prescribing medicine.
-OpenPIL requires the user to write one line of code, and a path to the SmPC .pdf file.
+OpenPIL is a non-profit organisation with an AI in its heart 💜.
+The AI, maintained and developed by Malik Ahmed 👨🏽‍💻 (MPharm 🥼💊), extracts essential drug information from Summary of Product Characteristics (SmPC) documents.
+These are drug documents 📄 which hold all the important information that doctors and pharmacists 👨🏽‍⚕️🧑🏻‍⚕️ use to make decisions about prescribing medicine.
+OpenPIL AI 🤖 requires the user to write one line of code, and a path to the SmPC .pdf file.
 It then processes the natural language in the document using datasets curated by Malik, sourced from copyright-free libraries (see references below), to show information on active-substances, active-excipients, formulation, drug-drug interactions, and drug-class interactions.
-The run time is fast - approx 4 minutes for a medium length SmPC document, especially when compared to the 1 hour it takes a healthcare professional to extract that information into an excel spreadsheet manually.
+It took my team of clinical advisors about 1 hour to extract that information into an excel spreadsheet manually 🔬😥; the AI run time is approx. 4 minutes for a medium length SmPC document 🏃🏽‍♂️💨 😄, so it's pretty fast, especially considering the volume of data it's processing through.

 ### Why is this important?

-Currently this essential clinical medication information is highly-privatised, which restricts access to healthcare technology developers who need it to create ground-breaking products for patients.
+Currently this essential clinical medication information is highly-privatised 💸, which restricts access to healthcare technology developers who need it to create ground-breaking products for patients 🚫.
 This restriction limits the current state of healthcare-technology, and indirectly is putting peoples health at greater risk.
 This is particularly of concern for those in developing and war-torn countries, whose access to up-to-date medicinal information is limited, even though it doesn't have to be.
-The aim of making the OpenPIL AI open-source is to accelerate the development of affordable drug-databases and healthcare technology around the world!
+The aim of making the OpenPIL AI open-source is to accelerate the development of affordable drug-databases and healthcare technology 📈👨🏽‍💻 around the world🌍!

 <p align="right">(<a href="#top">back to top</a>)</p>